 Therefore, Marginal Propensity to Consume (MPC) = ∆C/∆Y = 5000/10000 = 0.5

 If an individual has a low income, an increase in his income will have a larger percentage increase in income than that of a wealthier person.
 For example, if Person A is earning $1,000/month and Person B is earning $10,000/month then a $1,000 increase in income will be 100% for Person A and only 10% for Person B.

 This also means that at the lower income levels, individuals have to use up most of their income to purchase the same amount of goods while high-income individuals can save more since they have most of the goods they need.

 If the individual receives a bonus (which is a temporary increase in income), then they may be more inclined to save.
 However, if they gain a permanent increase in income, they are more likely to spend it.

 A higher interest rate may encourage people to save rather than consume.
 However, with higher interest rates individuals can increase their income through saving and thus increase consumption.

 4. Consumer Confidence

 If consumer confidence in the economy is high, then people are likely to spend.
-If people are pessimistic (e.g. expect unemployment/recession) then they will tend to delay spending decisions.
-This will lower the Marginal Propensity to Consume.
+If people are pessimistic (e.g., expect unemployment/recession), then they will tend to delay spending decisions.
+This will lower the MPC.